mikeki/purple_exporter/README.md

 ### Sensor Index

-Set with the `SENSOR_ID` environment variable, or the `-s` flag.
+Set with the `SENSOR_IP` environment variable, or the `-s` flag.
-This value is the unique index assigned by PurpleAir to the sensor that readings will be drawn from.
+This value is the IP address assigned by your Router to the PurpleAir sensor that readings will be drawn from.

-### API Read Key

-Set with the `READ_KEY` environment variable, or the `-x` flag.
-This is one of the two API keys PurpleAir will furnish when following the above directions.

 ### Request Rate

 Set with the `REQUEST_RATE` environment variable, or the `-r` flag.
 This is how often to query the purple air API, in seconds.
-This will default to a minimum of once every 300 seconds (5 minutes).

 ### Network Port